ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 Where `self.executeModel()` would be a module we inherited from the `sentiment_analysis.SentimentAnalysis` package upon our class declaration.

-Still, we can extend the functionality of the `runModel` function by including additional useful actions:
+Still, we can extend the functionality of the `runModel` function by including additional valuable actions:
-- **Input validation:** If the user does not insert any of the required columns, we can halt the execution and ask the user to input a valid field.
+- **Input validation:** If the user does not insert any required columns, we can halt the execution and ask the user to input a valid field.
 - **Parameter confirmation:** Before beginning with the execution, we can confirm the parameters to be used by inserting them in the text log we defined earlier.
-- **A timer:** Of seconds defined by the user in the GUI, after the parameters are confirmed, and before the execution starts.
+- **A timer:** Of seconds defined by the user in the GUI after the parameters are confirmed and before the execution starts.
 This will give the user time to read the text log if required.

-The complete implementation considering both points above, would look like such:
+The complete implementation considering both points above would look like such:

 ##### **Code**
 ```Python